-SESSION #1: Landscape of Efforts in Coastal Flooding Monitoring & Prediction
+SESSION 1: Landscape of Efforts in Coastal Flooding Monitoring and Prediction

-Case studies (10 min presentations) of ongoing efforts or projects that actively engage stakeholders at the city, county, and/or state level in co-designing and deploying observing and modeling frameworks for coastal flooding along the US east coast.
-By “efforts” we include any research (funded or not funded) where researchers are working with stakeholders on the “frontline” trying to develop core service (e.g. modeling and observing networks) and solutions tools (e.g. visualization apps).
+Session content: Case studies of ongoing efforts or projects that actively engage stakeholders at the city, county, and/or state level in co-designing and deploying observing and modeling frameworks for coastal flooding along the US Coasts.

-SESSION #2: Core Services and Solution Needs for Stakeholders
+SESSION 2: Core Services and Solution Needs to Support Coastal Stakeholders

 Data visualization portal and mobile apps